elementary-Inc/blog/_posts/2021/2021-03-05-look-and-feel-changes-elementary-os-6.md

 {% include featured.html post=post %}
 </div>

-To ensure we acheive the desired contrast, we created a design system built on UI levels.
+To ensure we achieve the desired contrast, we created a design system built on UI levels.
 With a little bit of Sass magic, we can style widgets by picking a background level—such as 0 for inputs or 4 for toolbars—and then overlaying a white gradient and adding a shadow—which also comes in various levels.
-The overall result is a style that is a bit flatter, but overall more consistent in its use of depth, and with much more consistent and expressive use of shadows.
+The overall result is a style that is a bit flatter on the surface of each layer, but overall more consistent in its use of depth, and with much more consistent and expressive use of shadows between layers.

 <figure>
   <picture>